Ligoon/starter-hugo-academic/content/home/experience.md

     date_start: '2020-02-01'
     date_end: '2021-02-01'
     description: |2-
+      - Designed and maintained CS department website for 50+ professors to manage students’ information and course status with React.js, Material UI, and Redux
-      - developed registration function to serve 800+ students’ demand in independent study using React.js and Redux
+      - Cooperated with back-end team to develop a new function to serve 800+ students’ demand in graduation project registration
-      - Optimized user interface of CS department assistant website for 50+ professor users
-      - Worked in a team of 10+ front-end developers and back-end developers

   - title: Software Engineer Summer Intern
     company: Wincomm Corporation